djoepramono/code-all-night/src/posts/gatsby-one-pager.md

 }
 ```

-## 5. Pagination

-Now that we have taken a peek a how we do pagination above, you can find the rest described well enough at the guide on the [Gatsby](https://www.gatsbyjs.org/docs/adding-pagination/) site.
-Basically we need to create the pages using GraphQL queries and then query GraphQL again on each page to get the needed data.

-## 6. Client Side Search

 ## 6. Code Highlighting

-To highlight code in web pages, I found [PrismJs](https://prismjs.com/) seems to be popular and easy enough to use.
+To highlight code in the posts, I found [PrismJs](https://prismjs.com/) seems to be popular and easy enough to use.
 Based on this [tutorial](https://dev.to/fidelve/the-definitive-guide-for-using-prismjs-in-gatsby-4708), you can either use [gatsby-remark-prismjs](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/) or set it up manually like so:

 Install the dependencies from the command line